-It is the recent concept craze that highlights healthy, whole, and unprocessed foods.
-It may be a new phrase but the eating plan isn’t.
-It is all about eating more of the healthiest food groups and less of the “unhealthy” foods.
+The recent concept craze that highlights healthy, whole, and unprocessed foods.
+It may be a new phrase, but the eating plan isn’t.
+All about eating more of the healthiest food groups and less of the “unhealthy” foods.
 It suggests that we choose whole foods such as vegetables and fruits, whole grains, and healthy fats and proteins.
-It motivates us to reduce consumption of foods with pesticides, preservatives, additives, refined grains, huge salt and sugar content, and unhealthy fats.
+Motivates us to reduce consumption of foods with pesticides, preservatives, additives, refined grains, huge salt and sugar content, and unhealthy fats.
 With clean eating, one should avoid highly-refined foods, like processed foods, with ingredients that are “scientifically” named.

 Here are the easy and useful tips for those who want to start clean eating.

 This means that we should select whole and natural foods like vegetables and fruits which most of us are not getting enough.
 The Centers for Disease Control and Prevention reports that there are 76% Americans do not get sufficient fruits every day and a hooting 87% of Americans are not eating the recommended amount of vegetables.